jxstxn1/dockerize/README.md

 <<your_cli>> docker run
 ```

-You can detach and kill the container by pressing `Ctrl + C` twice.
+You can detach and kill the container by pressing `Ctrl + C`.

 This will run your app and makes it accessible at `localhost:8000`.
 With the `--background` flag you can run the container in the background.